spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/community-relations/community-programs/community-program-applications/email-and-zendesk-macros/index.html.md

 ---
 layout: handbook-page-toc
 title: "Email and Zendesk Macros"
-description: "This page holds the email templates used to interact with people who are intereted in our community programs."
+description: "This page holds the email templates used to interact with people who are interested in our community programs."
 ---

 ## On this page